History of Casablanca: Early modern period

 During the 14th century, under the Zenata Merinid Dynasty, the town rose in importance as a port and in the early 15th century, became independent once again.
 It emerged as a safe harbor for Barbary pirates.
 In 1468, the city was captured and destroyed by the Kingdom of Portugal and the Algarves under Rei Afonso V the African.
 The Portuguese used the ruins to build a military fortress in 1515.
 The village that grew up around it was called "Casa Branca", meaning "White House" in Portuguese.

-After the death of Rei Sebastian in the massive Portuguese defeat at the hands of the Moroccan Saadi Empire in the Battle of Alcácer Quibir and the ensuing crisis of succession, Casablanca came under Spanish occupation under the Iberian Union, from 1580 to 1640.

-They eventually abandoned the area completely in 1755 AD following an earthquake which destroyed it.
+After the death of Rei Sebastian in the decisive Portuguese defeat at the hands of the Saadi Empire in the Battle of Alcácer Quibir and the ensuing crisis of succession, Portugal and with it Casablanca became part of the Iberian Union from 1580 to 1640.
+With the secession of Portugal in 1640, Casablanca again became a Portuguese outpost until 1755 AD, when it was destroyed by an earthquake and the Portuguese abandoned it.

 The town and the medina of Casablanca as it is today was founded in 1770 AD by Sultan Muhammad III ben Abdallah (1756–1790), the grandson of Moulay Ismail.
 Built with the aid of Spaniards, the town was called Casa Blanca (white house in Spanish) translated Dar el Beida in Arabic.